jasongedev/robot-teleop/README.md

 ## Discussion
 This package is currently modelled to work with the MOTOMAN SDA10F dual arm robot that comes by default with installing the ROS-Industrial packages.

 Caution: this package is not ready for production use with a real MOTOMAN SDA10F robot!
 Attempts to do so will lead to catastrophic results.
 Or it might not do anything at all as the drivers may refuse to interpret impossible trajectories.

-The obvious reason for being so is that, while joint position limits are being accurately simulated, movement is currently too jittery and instantaneous as a result of me being as of yet unable to simulate the velocity and acceleration limits of the real servos in a MOTOMAN SDA10F.
+The obvious reason for being so is that, while collision and joint position limits are being accurately simulated, movement is currently too jittery and instantaneous as a result of me being as of yet unable to simulate the velocity and acceleration limits of the real servos in a MOTOMAN SDA10F.

 I don’t think temporal smoothing is necessary on the model-level as the movement planner should be more than capable in practice of smoothing the trajectory from one frame to the next without excessive wear on the servos.
-Instantaneous change of direction might easily be constrained with trajectory splicing or by limiting the acceleration values.
+Instantaneous change of direction might easily be constrained with trajectory splicing or by limiting acceleration values.

 I think the necessary information for simulating acceleration and velocity is contained within the simulated drivers and URDF file that come packaged with the MOTOMAN SDA10F config in ROS-Industrial.
 In fact, the ```joint_limits.yaml``` file in the robot's config folder describes something to that exact effect.